 Soak Up the Nightlife

-After a long week, you might be looking for some new spots where you can kick back and relax with a cocktail.
-Birmingham’s nightlife will happily oblige!
-Enjoy a handcrafted drink and quirky decor at relaxed hangout The Atomic Bar & Lounge—and don’t be surprised if you see people wearing costumes.
-Sip on a custom cocktail at The Collins, a bar where you help create your own drink concept.
-For a high-energy experience, try Zydeco, a bi-level club known for its awesome tribute bands and wild dance floor.
-For a New Orleans-like feel, visit Birmingham Daiquiris, where you’ll find Bourbon Street decor and nearly 20 flavors of signature daiquiris.
-Or chill out at Oasis Bar, a true neighborhood dive bar with strong drinks for cheap prices, a small stage for local bands, and plenty of dartboards to share.
+You might be looking for spots to kick back and relax—Birmingham’s nightlife will happily oblige!
+Watch up-and-coming comics or take comedy classes StarDome Comedy Club, a popular comedy club in Birmingham.
+Relax and sample house cocktails like Buffalo Bill, Not My First Rodeo, or Fightin’ Words at Carrigan’s Public House.
+Ditch the cocktail menu and create your own drink concept at The Collins Bar.
+Snag your pals for a friends night out at Zydeco—a two-level club known for its awesome tribute bands and wild dance floor.
+Visit New Orleans-inspired Birmingham Daiquiris to find Bourbon Street decor, karaoke, and nearly 20 flavors of signature daiquiris.
+Or chill out at Oasis Bar, a true neighborhood dive bar with strong, inexpensive drinks, a small stage for local bands, and plenty of dartboards to share.

-Moving to Birmingham?
+Living in Birmingham?
 With easily accessible storage facilities throughout the city, Extra Space Storage can make your transition easier.
-Find self storage near you!
+Find cheap Birmingham storage near you!